w601sxs/mcp/src/cloudwatch-appsignals-mcp-server/README.md

 ### Environment Variables

+- `AWS_PROFILE` - AWS profile name to use for authentication (defaults to `default` profile)
 - `AWS_REGION` - AWS region (defaults to us-east-1)
 - `MCP_CLOUDWATCH_APPSIGNALS_LOG_LEVEL` - Logging level (defaults to INFO)

 ### AWS Credentials

+This server uses AWS profiles for authentication.
+Set the `AWS_PROFILE` environment variable to use a specific profile from your `~/.aws/credentials` file.

-This server uses the standard AWS credential chain via boto3.
-It will automatically use credentials from:
+The server will use the standard AWS credential chain via boto3, which includes:
-- Environment variables (`AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, etc.)
-- AWS credentials file (`~/.aws/credentials`)
+- AWS Profile specified by `AWS_PROFILE` environment variable
-- AWS config file (`~/.aws/config`)
+- Default profile from AWS credentials file
-- IAM roles (when running on EC2, ECS, Lambda, etc.)
+- IAM roles when running on EC2, ECS, Lambda, etc.
-- And other standard AWS credential providers

-No additional credential configuration is needed beyond your standard AWS setup.

 ## Development